 Like Bradbury, the writer Henry Brackenridge traveled up the Missouri aboard a keelboat in the spring and summer of 1811.
 He came upon an abandoned Teton Lakota encampment on the east bank of the Missouri opposite the mouth of the Cheyenne River.
 He recalled, “Our curiosity was attracted, by a space, about twenty feet in diameter, enclosed with poles, with a post in the middle, painted red, and at some distance, a buffaloe head raised upon a little mound of earth.
 We are told, this is a place where an incantation for rendering the buffaloe plenty, had been performed.
 Amongst other ceremonies, the pipe is presented to the head.”

 The disrespect shown to the holy site by Maximilian’s party was repeated by others.
-In subsequent years, European-American visitors disentangled the stupa of antlers and horns, loaded them on keelboats, and sent them to St. Louis to be sold for knife handles and other ornaments.
+In subsequent years, European-Americans dismantled the great stupa, loaded its antlers and horns onto keelboats, and sent them to St. Louis to be sold for knife handles and other ornaments.

 The Upper Missouri Country once represented a holy land.
 A spiritual geography.
 A place where Indians lived in intimate, reverential relationship to bison, the land, and the spirit world.
 The bison shrines erected across the region point to the the existence and intensity of that relationship.